01mf02/jq-lang-spec/icfp-intro.md

 This leaves a lot of space for interpretation and makes it difficult to find out whether certain behaviour of a jq implementation is accidental or intended.

-We have striven to create denotational semantics (@sec:semantics) such that in most common use cases, the semantics and `jq`'s behaviour coincide.
+We have created denotational semantics (@sec:semantics) such that in most common use cases, the semantics and `jq`'s behaviour coincide.
+This makes it possible to verify the correctness of jq programs and implementations.
+For example, our semantics could be used to prove that an optimisation technique in a jq interpreter preserves correctness.
+Furthermore, our semantics are abstract over the type of values.
+This addresses the fact that the type of values differs between different jq implementations and different versions of `jq`.
+It also makes it possible to describe jq implementations that process other kinds of values than JSON.

 <!--
 The goals for creating these semantics were, in descending order of importance:

 - Simplicity: The semantics should be easy to describe, understand, and implement.
 - Performance: The semantics should allow for performant execution.
 - Compatibility: The semantics should be consistent with jq.
+We created these semantics experimentally, by coming up with jq filters and observing `jq`'s behaviour.
 -->
-We created these semantics experimentally, by coming up with jq filters and observing `jq`'s behaviour.

 One of the least specified, yet most fascinating features of jq are _updates_: